-If you're working on a site built in the new version of Drupal (Study and Scholarships), see links on new Drupal.
+This guide is for Drupal 7 (UQ Standard) sites.
+If you're working on a site built in the new version of Drupal (like Study or Scholarships), see links on new Drupal.

 Links can connect users to other UQ pages, documents or external pages.